Mini Roos (U6-U12) - Pine Hills FC

 • U6-9 train once per week (U6/7 on Wednesday.
 5pm-6pm; U8/9 on Monday, 5pm-6pm).

-• U10-12 mixed teams train twice per week (Monday and Wednesday).
-Times TBA.
+• U10-12 mixed teams train twice per week during Term 2 and 3 (Monday and Wednesday).
+Wednesdays only in Term 1.
+Times as per training schedule.

 • U8 - U17 girls teams train on Tuesday and/or Thursday evenings.
 (See more info here for girls teams)

 • All Select teams from U8-12 train twice per week (Monday and Wednesday).
-Times TBA.
+Times as per training schedule.

 Key People for U6-12 players and families at PHFC